-- Plan for the safety requirements that apply to electrical equipment, including the use of GFCIs. - Make sure your intended generators, distribution cords, lighting, and GFCI devices are all compatible. - Make sure the equipment is rated for use outdoors and in wet environments.
+• Plan for the appropriate safety requirements that apply to electrical equipment, including the use of GFCIs.

-- Make sure the generator has bonded neutral wiring.
+- Make sure your intended generators, distribution cords, lighting, and GFCI devices are all compatible. - Make sure the equipment is rated for use outdoors and in wet environments. - Make sure the generator has bonded neutral wiring.
 Ground the generator as required by the manufacturer and the BC Electrical Code. - Inspect all components of the equipment carefully.
-Don't use damaged equipment. - Test equipment after set-up and before use to ensure it operates as designed. - Consider where GFCIs will be located in the circuit (blanket, branch, or tiered protection). - Keep cable connections clean and dry. - If practicable, keep equipment and connections off the ground. - Cover equipment and tools with suitable protection. - Avoid touching energized, wet electrical equipment.
+Don't use damaged equipment. - Test equipment after set-up and before use to ensure it operates as designed. - Consider where GFCIs will be located in the circuit (blanket, branch, or tiered protection). - Keep cable connections clean and dry. - If practicable, keep equipment and connections off the ground. - Cover equipment and tools with suitable protection during inclement weather or water exposure. - Avoid touching energized, wet electrical equipment.
 Turn off power when making adjustments.
-Don't unplug connectors under load. - Have a provision for storing equipment in a dry location when not in use (e.g., overnight). - Contact the rental company and/or equipment manufacturer for equipment guidance.
+Don't unplug connectors under load. - Have a provision for storing equipment in a dry location when not in use (e.g., overnight). - Contact the rental company for equipment guidance. - Contact the equipment manufacturer for guidance.